7/7/22

 of age-related teeth stains because you will

-have addressed extrinsic and intrinsic teeth
+extrinsic and intrinsic teeth

 stains, to the best of your ability, as they